 INTRODUCTION

-Morgans and specifically the Plus 8 in particular is notorious for over-heating, before investing in a high capacity aluminium radiator it is worth considering installing a modern fan, also if the fan fails modern fans are far more efficient than the standard fan as fitted by MMC up to 1998.
+Morgans are notorious for over-heating.
+But before investing in a high capacity aluminium radiator it is worth considering installing a modern fan.
+Modern fans are far more efficient than the standard fans fitted by the MMC.
+That being said, if you have one of their later plastic radiators, please upgrade to something better.

 GENERAL